MaTestLab > ASTM Methods > ASTM E8/E8M Standard Test Methods for Tension Testing of Metallic Materials

 Specimen preparation

-ASTM E8 Results
+Use of ASTM E8

 This test method evaluates yield point elongation, uniform elongation, tensile strength, and yield strength.
 Yield properties vary with specimen depth, temperature, atmospheric conditions, and strain rate as we conduct the tension testing of metallic materials.
+Elongation shows the fabric’s ductility and is used to measure each ductility and sturdiness, while location discount is used to measure each ductility and sturdiness.
+The form and area of the strain-strain curve additionally suggest the cloth’s brittle or ductile nature.

-Tests related to ASTM E8
+Factors to Consider for ASTM E8

 You can share your astm e8 testing requirements with MaTestLab.
 MaTestLab has a vast network of material testing laboratories, spread across the USA and Canada.
 We support your all material testing needs ranging from specific astm e8 test to various testing techniques.